empriselab/RCRemote/README.md

 ```
 ipconfig
 ```
-The address is line of number followed 'IPv4', for example:
+The address is line of number followed 'IPv4', For example:
 ```
 IPv4 Address. . . . . . . . . . . : 192.168.58.104
 ```
-Then the address is 192.168.58.104 in this example.
+Then the address is 192.168.58.104.

 * **For Ubuntu system**, use command:
 ```
 ifconfig
 ```
-The address is line of number followed 'inet', for example:
+The address is line of number followed 'inet', For example:
 ```
 wlp4s0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500
         inet 192.168.58.104  netmask 255.255.255.0  broadcast 192.168.58.255
 ```
-Then the address is 192.168.58.104 in this example.
+Then the address is 192.168.58.104.

-After you find the address, open example_kinova_gen3_move.py, in Line 141:
+After you find the address, open example_kinova_gen3_move.py, in Line 143:
 ```
 loop.run_until_complete(websockets.serve(handle_client, "192.168.58.104", 1145))
 ```
 Replace the 192.168.58.104 to your own address, number 1145 is the default port, you can also modify the port to control multiple robot in different Unity scene.
+**Important: Don't forget to change the address each time you switch Wifi or System, each time when you cannot make the connection, check address & port first.**

 Then save the file, command:
 ```